 Pat the shanks dry with paper towels, this will help them brown more evenly.

-Place the flour, salt and the pepper on a plate and mix lightly with a fork.
+Place the flour, salt, and pepper on a plate and mix lightly with a fork.
 Dredge the shanks in the flour, shaking off the excess.

 In a large dutch oven heat the lard or the olive oil over medium heat.
 Add the shanks to the pan and brown all sides; about 3 – 4 minutes per side.
-Remove the shanks, place on a plate and set aside.
+Remove the shanks, place them on a plate, and set them aside.

-Add the snacks to the pot and pour in the wine and the stock.
-Over medium low heat cook for 5 minutes.
+Add the shanks to the pot and pour in the wine and the stock.
+Over medium-low heat cook for 5 minutes.

-Lower the heat to low, cover with a lid and let simmer for 1 1/2 hours until the meat is tender and pulls away from the bone.
-I check every 30 minutes, turning the shanks over and adding a little more stock if the liquid gets to low.
+Lower the heat to low, cover with a lid, and let simmer for 1 1/2 hours until the meat is tender and pulls away from the bone.
+I check every 30 minutes, turning the shanks over and adding a little more stock if the liquid gets too low.
 It should not go below 1/2 way up the shank.

-Remove the shanks and place onto a serving platter.
+Remove the shanks and place them onto a serving platter.